daniyeg/CFS_In_XV6/README.md

 # OS-4021
-<p>xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix
-Version 6 (v6).<br>
-This repository was created as a project for OS course in Fall of 1402.
+<p> This repository was created as a project for Operating Systems course in Fall of 1402.
-This repository includes the following improvements which have been implemented in separate phases.</p>

-1. Completely Fair Scheduler (CFS) implementation in xv6.
+This project replaces the default xv6 scheduler with the Completely Fair Scheduler (CFS) algorithm. </p>

-2. TBC...
+<p> Besides from the implementation of a few extra syscalls, Most of the changes (implementation of the red black tree data structure and CFS) are contained inside <code>proc.c</code>.
+There is also a rudimentary test file called <code>schedulertest.c</code> that is compiled alongside other user programs, and can be executed while running xv6 by typing in the command <code>schedulertest</code>.</p>

 ## Completely Fair Scheduler (CFS)